How to Sign Document in Word

 • Security: Digital signatures can be secured to prevent unauthorized modifications.

-Tools Needed to Sign Document in Word
+Tools Needed to Sign a Document in Word

-Before diving into the different methods available, having the right tools at your disposal is essential.
+Having the right tools at your disposal is essential.
 Here’s what you’ll need:

-• Scanned Signature: A scanned image of your handwritten signature if you plan to add it manually.
+• Scanned Signature: A scanned image of your handwritten signature, if you plan to add it manually.

 • Stylus or Touchscreen Device: Those who prefer to sign directly on the screen.